lingtong-sun/projects/README.md

 Essentially, relies on regex and a big loop to yank out the important information.
 Made a few graphs for reference.

+Most of the code is in handparser.py and models.py.

 #TODOS:
 1. Analyze without blinds.
 2. Come up with some features and analyze those.